 Don’t know how to go about the VEP application process?
-Or are you facing problems during your application?
+Or facing problems during your application?
 Don’t worry, we’re here to help!

 What is the VEP for?

 According to Malaysia’s Transport Ministry, the VEP is meant to tackle car theft, cloning syndicates and prevent vehicles with outstanding fines from leaving the country.
 With the Radio Frequency Identification (RFID) embedded VEP sticker, Malaysian authorities can easily access your information and your car’s information.

 So, if you have any outstanding fines, the authorities will be able to stop you from leaving the country.
 It’s basically like a Visa for your car which makes it easier for authorities to identify.

 The VEP is valid for 5 years.
 Vehicle owners are strongly encouraged to renew their VEP 6 months before the expiry date.

 What happens if I enter Malaysia without a VEP?

 From October 2019 onwards, it is an offence to drive into Malaysia without the VEP-RFID sticker.
 You’ll receive a RM150 fine if you don’t display the sticker!

 How to apply for a VEP?